 Option #2: This Article Is Not Yet Peer-Reviewed!
 An exciting trend in science right now is the rise of "pre-print" servers in which articles are released to the public but have not yet been peer-reviewed.
-This can be a fantastic way to get results out quickly (which has been essential for the COVID-19 pandemic), but also results in results being released that may not be completely scientifically sound (which has been a problem during the COVID-19 pandemic).
-To encourage you to apply your newfound virology knowledge to the scientific literature, please identify an unpublished virology article from a pre-print server (either bioRxiv.org or medRxiv.org) and email me a brief (1000-2000 words) critique of the article, focusing on its importance, strengths and weaknesses.
+This can be a fantastic way to get results out quickly (which was essential for the COVID-19 pandemic), but also results in results being released that may not be completely scientifically sound (which has been a problem during the COVID-19 pandemic).
+To encourage you to apply your newfound virology knowledge to the scientific literature, please identify an unpublished virology article from a pre-print server (either bioRxiv.org or medRxiv.org) and email me a brief (1000-2000 words) critique of the article, focusing on its importance, strengths, and weaknesses and relevance to the class.
+Please do not use any Al tools to write this.
 Please include either the link to the article or the full article in your summary, and email this to me as a PDF including 'BIMM 114 - This Article Is Not Yet Peer-Reviewed' in the subject line of the email.
-The article should be from sometime in 2022 or 2023 and should not be published in a peer-reviewed journal.
+The article should be from sometime in 2023 or 2024 and should not be published in a peer-reviewed journal.